Below we serve up glimpses of EPA's history in five different "flavors":

 High school and college students as well as others may not know about the major environmental problems and issues encountered in the United States in the latter half of the 20th century, how they were addressed, and the importance of continued vigilance in attacking remaining and evolving issues.
 This history of EPA has been written for them."

-From Water Quality: A Half Century of Progress
+From Toxic Substances: A Half Century of Progress

 EPA Journals